samriddhi125/-MeToo-Tweets-Emotion-analysis/README.md

 ## Meet the Team

-We are a team of passionate undergraduate students pursuing Btech in AIML from SIT - Pune, India.
+We are a team of passionate undergraduate students pursuing Btech in AIML from Symbiosis Institue of Technology - Pune, India.

 - **Samriddhi Kumari** - Team Lead
 - **Ramitha V**